Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

 ![alt text]()

-Giving permission to file so that the second instance can write in the file as well.
+Should be able to read the file on the other instance as a user.

 ![alt text]()